void

 Národní politika,21.4.1901

-Mikulášská třída was the street where Mr. Kraus, the former boyfriend of the detective's wife Chodounská, hailed from.
+Mikulášská třída was the street where Mr. Kraus, the former boyfriend of the detective's wife Chodounská, came from.

 Background

 Mikulášská třída was until 1926 the name of Pařížská ulice in Staré město.
-Today it counts as the most fashionable street in Prague.
+Today it is considered the most fashionable street in Prague.
 The new street appeared as a result of the renovation of Josefov (the Jewish quarter) around the turn of the century and is named after Kostel sv.
-Mikuláše (at the time Russian Orthodox) that is located at the southern end at Staroměstské náměstí.
-It was given its name after a decision in the city council on 2 April 1901.
+Mikuláše (at the time Russian Orthodox), which is located at the southern end of Staroměstské náměstí.
+It was given its name after a decision by the city council on 2 April 1901.

 Quote(s) from the novel